alosadagrande/tekton-dpdk/blog.md

 deployment/testpmd  config         true
 ```

 Since the pipeline's deployment task running in the Development cluster must connect to the CNF cluster, we need to provide authentication and authorization to deploy a new version of the application.
 A service account called _robot_ in `deploy-testpmd` namespace with the proper permissions must be created.
-These credentials are only used by the pipeline Task to authenticate to CNF cluster and roll out a new version of testPMD.
+These credentials are only used by the pipeline task to authenticate to CNF cluster and roll out a new version of testPMD.

 ```
 $ oc create sa robot -n deploy-testpmd